iapi2/ibapi/README.md

 Licence
 ----
 This program is distributed under `public domain` license.
-So you can use, edit and redistribute this source without any permission.
+So you can use, edit or redistribute this source without any permission.

 ib_load_articles
 ----